 Profit and Loss Statement – Gross Income

-Below is a sample profit and loss statement for a fictitious company.
-The numbers in the screenshot indicates what line on Schedule C you would put that figure.
+Below is a sample Profit and Loss statement for a fictitious company.
+The numbers in the screenshot indicate what line on your Schedule C you would put that figure.

 Line 8: Advertising – Include money spent to advertise your business such as flyers, business cards, or an ad purchased on Facebook.

 Line 9: Car and truck expenses – You have the option to deduct the actual expenses of using your vehicle for business or taking a standard mileage deduction.
-Check out our Top Tax Savings tips to learn how you can qualify for this deduction.
+Check out our guide to see which method will give you the largest deduction.